-Ms. Shen has appeared at renowned international festivals, including the Internationale Konzerabeitswochen in Goslar, Germany; Bowdoin Festival in Maine; Aspen Festival in Colorado; Banff and Toronto Festivals in Canada; and Pianofest in East Hampton, New York.
+Ms. Shen has appeared at renowned international festivals, including the Internationale Konzerabeitswochen in Goslar, Germany; Bowdoin Festival in Maine; Banff and Toronto Festivals in Canada; and Pianofest in East Hampton, New York.
 She has performed in master classes and worked with world-class pianists such as Leon Fleisher, Menahem Pressler, Arie Vardi, Marc Durand, Anton Kuerti, and Yoheved Kaplinsky.

 In addition to her extensive solo endeavors, Ms. Shen is actively involved in chamber music performances, takes to the stage in piano duo ensembles, and has collaborated with musicians from the Detroit Symphony Orchestra.
 Ms. Shen also served on the juries of MTNA (Music Teacher National Association), Novik Concerto, and Margaret Frank Piano Competitions.

 Ms. Shen began her professional music studies at age four, making her public debut at age six.
 Her exceptional talent caught the attention of Professor Guangren Zhou, Chairman of the Piano Department at the Central Conservatory of Music in Beijing.
 At age seven, Ms. Shen made history as the youngest student ever admitted to the Central Conservatory of Music.
-In 1997, Ms. Shen came to the United States to study on a full scholarship at the Interlochen Arts Academy in Michigan.
-The following year she was admitted to the Cleveland Institute of Music to study under Mr. Paul Schenly.
+In 1997, Ms. Shen came to the United States on a full scholarship to study with Victoria Mushkatkol at the Interlochen Arts Academy in Michigan.
+The following year she was admitted to the Cleveland Institute of Music to study under Paul Schenly.
 She now holds Bachelor and Master degrees in Musical Arts from the University of Michigan, where she completed her studies in the studio of Arthur Greene.
-In May 2011, she completed her Doctoral Degree in Musical Arts at the Peabody Conservatory of the Johns Hopkins University in the studio of Yong Hi Moon.
+In May 2011, she completed her Doctoral Degree in Musical Arts at the Peabody Institute in the studio of Yong Hi Moon.

 Current Teaching Positions: